x-zhe/assortnet/README.md

 # assortnet
-A Python package for calculating the assortativity coefficient and the mixing matrix for weighted and binary networks.
+A Python package for calculating the assortativity coefficient and the mixing matrix for weighted networks and binary networks.

 Most of the functions are translated from its R version.
 An additional function of generating mixing matrix for categorical attributes is added.

+Different from its R version, the method parameters are adjusted to support NetworkX objects, and the syntax style is also similar to NetworkX.
+Usage examples can be found in example.py.

 Useful links: